openstack-archive/compass-core/regtest/README.md

 compass-periodic-check-5 | regtest10.conf | none
 compass-weekly | regtest3.conf | both

 The above example shows the relationship.
-The direcotry `ansible` is for ansible installer's regtest only.
+The directory `ansible` is for ansible installer's regtest only.